The objective of a Quality Management System (QMS) should focus on high quality audits

 The PIOB notes that provisions in the standard have been improved by introducing considerations of networks at different levels, as well as a requirement to obtain information about how network requirements have been appropriately implemented across the network firms.

-Transparency Reports (TR) should be required in ISQM1
+Transparency Reports (TR) or other form of external communication should be required in ISQM1

 Communicating externally the firm’s quality management systems is in the public interest.
-The minimum content of TR should be indicated in the standard, and include a description of the firm’s corporate governance structure, relative audit and non-audit professional services and related fees, a description of the firms’ quality management system, deficiencies of the QMS, and the measures taken to correct them.
+The minimum content of TR (or alternative reporting) should be indicated in the standard, and include a description of the firms’ quality management system, deficiencies found, and measures taken to remediate them.

 Complexity and scalability of the standard should be addressed